DmitriBogdanov/hatman-game/README.md

 ## Version History

+* 00.08
+    * Reworked inventory GUI
+    * Changed save orb to fit new style and provide feedback upon interaction

 * 00.07
     * Changed player healtbar and portrait visuals to fit new style
     * Added 4 new items